PATIENT STORY

 2/28/23, 10:00 PM

-Precious’s journey with chronic kidney disease began with a life-changing diagnosis but grew into a powerful calling as she transformed her challenges into purpose—emerging as an inspiring patient advocate and researcher.
-Her journey has included years on dialysis and three kidney transplants including a joint pancreas transplant.
-These experiences were both physically and emotionally challenging, but they also strengthened her resilience and sense of purpose.
-Over time, Precious realized that her lived experiences could help others.
-This realization inspired her decision to become a patient advocate working to elevate the voices of people living with kidney disease, and to ensure that patients' perspectives are included in every stage of care and research.
-With inspiration from her time interacting with research as a patient, Precious ultimately went on to pursue a master’s degree and a PhD in human behavior.
+Precious’s journey with kidney disease began with a life-changing diagnosis but grew into a powerful calling as she transformed her challenges into purpose, emerging as an inspiring patient advocate and researcher.
+Her journey has a little over 10 years on dialysis and three kidney transplants, one being a joint pancreas transplant.
+These experiences were both physically and emotionally challenging, but they strengthened her resilience and sense of purpose.

 Finding Your Voice: Advocating for Yourself and Inspiring Others

-Precious remembers when she became very sick and had to begin emergency dialysis, she struggled.
-She struggled with understanding her treatment plan and what it means to follow a renal diet, but as time went on, she became more involved with her own care through asking her doctor questions and learning more about kidney disease.
-Precious felt especially empowered when her dialysis nephrologist asked her to become a patient representative, and that outreach thrust her forward into many more opportunities.
-She refused to let another one of her peers with kidney disease struggle with navigating kidney care management the way she did.
-As a patient representative at her dialysis clinic, Precious served as the liaison between dialysis patients and the staff with a focus on health literacy, kidney disease, and education.
-Each month she worked with the social worker and the dietician to host lobby day discussing specific dialysis topics like fluid management and controlling potassium levels.
+Precious felt especially empowered when her nephrologist asked her to become a patient representative, and that outreach thrust her forward into many more opportunities.
+She refused to let another peer with kidney disease struggle the way she did.
+Precious served as the liaison between dialysis patients and the staff with a focus on health literacy and education.
+Each month, she worked with the social worker and the dietician to host lobby day discussing topics like fluid management and controlling potassium levels.

 Living the Data: A Patient’s Role in Writing the Next Chapter of Research

-Initially, Precious was more skeptical and distrustful of participating in research due to historical capitalization on the Black/African American community for research like the Tuskegee Syphilis Study.
-However, research became a part of Precious' life during her time on dialysis when she became involved with Patient-Centered Outcomes Research Institute (PCORI), an online tool to help patients get connected with available research studies by fostering transparency and education.
+Initially, Precious was skeptical about participating in research due to the historical exploitation of the Black/African American community for research like the Tuskegee Syphilis Study.
+However, research became part of Precious' life when she became involved with Patient-Centered Outcomes Research Institute, where she assists patients to get connected with available research studies by fostering transparency and education.
+When engaging in research, Precious encourages others to ask about the purpose, the risks, and the benefits to feel confident about making informed decisions.

 Healing Together: A Patient’s Advice for Building Trust in Care